 - Upper respiratory infections or jaw popping joint (TMJ) disorders can cause tinnitus.

-There are several types of tinnitus management options that provide relief.
-Some treatments are little more than gimmicks, but there are several techniques used to reduce symptoms.
+There are several types of tinnitus treatment options that provide relief.
+Some tinnitus treatment options are little more than gimmicks, but there are several techniques used to reduce symptoms.
 Not every technique will produce results, so tinnitus sufferers often have to pursue several before they find the one best suited for their particular condition.
 Management approaches include:

 - Stress and Anxiety Management.
 The stress of tinnitus tends to increase its intensity, adding anxiety and increased sound sensitivity, creating a vicious downward spiral.
 Exercise, counseling, medication, coping tactics, improving sleep, and eliminating smoking are a part of this approach.